msapwz/DeforestationDetection/README.md

 ## Downloading the Dataset

-You can replicate the exact dataset used in this project by utilizing the `selected.txt` file provided in the repository.
-Alternatively, you can download the entire dataset.
-To do so, ensure you have Git and Git LFS installed on your system.
-You can install Git from [git-scm.com](https://git-scm.com/) and Git LFS from [git-lfs.github.com](https://git-lfs.github.com/).
+You can replicate the exact dataset used in this project by utilizing the `selected.txt` file provided in the repository, or download the comprehensive dataset, `DeforestationAmazon.zip`.
+To ensure a smooth process, make sure you have Git and Git LFS installed on your system.
+Install Git from [git-scm.com](https://git-scm.com/) and Git LFS from [git-lfs.github.com](https://git-lfs.github.com/).

 ## Citation

 If you use this repository in your research, please cite the following paper:

 Alshehri, Mariam, Anes Ouadou, and Grant J. Scott.
 "Deep Transformer-based Network Deforestation Detection in the Brazilian Amazon Using Sentinel-2 Imagery."
 IEEE Geoscience and Remote Sensing Letters (2024).
 [Available online](https://ieeexplore.ieee.org/document/10402113)